Staff Profiles

 - PhD in History (University of Newcastle, supervised by Professor Matt Perry, Dr Willow Berridge, and Dr Sarah Hellawell)

-In 2024, he completed his doctoral investigation at Newcastle University which situated the North East of England during the year 1919 transnationally, exploring the global implications of Empire on British society through regional working-class consciousness.
+Prior to his fellowship, in 2024, he completed his doctoral investigation at Newcastle University which situated the North East of England during the year 1919 transnationally, exploring the global implications of Empire on British society through regional working-class consciousness.
 The investigation adopted a ‘multi-occupational approach’ to investigate whether themes (such as class, gender, race/ethnicity, disability politics, and empire) could be delineated along occupational lines.
-He disseminated part of this research through a peer-reviewed article in a special issue on ‘Port Identities’ in the French-language social history journal Le Mouvement Social (https://doi.org/10.3917/lms1.287.0069).
+He disseminated part of this research through a peer-reviewed article in a special issue on ‘Port Identities’ in the French-language social history journal Le Mouvement Social (10.3917/lms1.287.0069).

-Joe is an active member of the Labour & Society Research Group (LSRG) and Oral History Unit (OHU) research strands in the School of History, Classics an Archaeology.
+Joe is an active member of the Labour & Society Research Group (LSRG) and Oral History Unit (OHU) research strands in the School of History, Classics and Archaeology.

 -